TheMuffinManRL/holbertonschool-shell/permissions/README.md

 5-execute script - adds execution permission to owner of file hello 6-multiple permissions script - adds execution permissions for user and group and read permissions to other users

-7-everybody script - adds execution permission to the owner, group and other users to the file hello
+7-everybody script - sets rwx to owner, r-x to group and x to other users in the file hello 8-James_Bond script - adds execution permissions to the owner, group and other users to the file hello